umarniz/video-quickstart-android/README.md

 4) Paste the access token into VideoActivity.java

-5) Run your app on an Android device or the Android emulator
+5) Run quickstart app on an Android device or the Android emulator

 6) Tap the button at the bottom right portion of the screen and enter the room you would like to connect to.
 When ready, click connect.